K32n31-P4n1c/Git-Commands/README.md

   - git checkout -b [Branch-name]           ( Create and switch to a new branch)

-  - git checkout [commit number]          ( Getting Old Versions from the Repository )

   - git branch -d [branch-name]			( Deletes the specified branch )

+- git checkout [commit ID]          ( View older commit.
+Working directory match exact state of the ID commit )

 ----------------------------------------------------------------------------------------------------------------------------------------